-Skellig Foundation Da Vinci Project: Creativity for Sustainability (2020, France)
+Skellig Foundation Da Vinci Project: Creativity for Sustainability (May 19 – May 22, 2021 Amboise, France)

 Pathways for the Future

-Workshop participants (and contributing senior academics, industrial professionals, and artists) will be asked just one question: ”What solutions would Leonardo suggest now to world leaders in the face of the existential challenges arising from rapidly changing global climatic conditions?”
+Workshop participants (and contributing senior academics, industrial professionals, and artists) will be asked just one question: ”What solutions would Leonardo suggest now to the world’s political, business, cultural and religious leaders in the face of the existential challenges arising from earth’s rapidly changing climatic conditions?”

 To learn about out plan for uncovering brilliant solution ideas (and the young people behind them), click on this http://skelligfoundation.ie/wp-content/uploads/2020/07/FINAL-Da-Vinci-Workshop-2021-CALL-Participants-20-Jul2020.docx-1.pdf

 If you are a young person with a big and NOVEL idea addressing CLIMATE CHANGE and GLOBAL SUSTAINABILITY which you wish to share and develop with your peers at the DaVinci Workshop in Amboise May 2021, then please find an expert at your University/Institute/NGO/Company etc to support your idea.
 She/he can then simply ask us how to nominate you immediately for the Workshop here at firstname.lastname@example.org !

 NOTE: We can only accept applications nominated by experts.
 For young groups with a “Team IDEA” (with team leader coming to Amboise to share/build the idea), please contact Dr. Malcolm Buckle for more information.